 Telemarking is a free-heel turn invented by the Norwegians around 1870 and is the turn that many cross-country skiers aspire to.
 This elegant turn involves dropping down on one knee and edging your skis.
 In the club we love it even though it is an art to learn.
 A lot of our instructionals concentrate on learning the art of telemarking and some members spend days practising on the lifts at resorts.
 There are also trips to the Main Range to leave some fresh tracks on the slopes or for the confident skier there are trips to steep slopes at places like Watson Crags.

-A small but growing number of members prefer to lock down their heels for down hill runs doing parallel turns and are happy to use climbing skins since their ski bases have no pattern.
+A small but growing number of members prefer to lock down their heels for down hill runs doing parallel turns rather than freewheel skiing.
 Alpine touring gear (AT) tends to be heavier and the need to use skins for climbing makes it less suited to extended backcountry trips in undulating terrain but it does allow people with downhill skiing skills to get away from the resorts and ski some of the fantastic steep slopes that resort skiers never see.
+Some new models of AT skis have a pattern base for climbing so skins are only needed for very steep climbs.

 The skating style of cross country skiing is a very fast form of skiing that is often used in racing, however it is also very effective for just cruising around.
 The style involves the transfer of most of the skiers weight from one ski to the other combined with using the poles to push yourself along.
-The movement is very similar to ice or in-line skating and the skis are generally skinny and light.
+The movement is very similar to ice or in-line skating.
+The skis are generally skinny and light and generally not suited to back country touring of groomed trails.

-Citizen racing is extremely popular in Europe and North America and some of the races in Australia have been going for more than 30 years.
-Citizen racing is for everyone, something like Sydney's City to Surf on skis.
+Citizen racing is extremely popular in Europe and North America and some of the races in Australia have been going for more than 50 years.
+Serious races take place on the groomed Perisher trails.
+There are also some fun citizen races for everyone, something like Sydney's City to Surf on skis.
 Whether you are a classical skier (skis travel along parallel to each other) or skater (you ski like an in-line skater), there are fun races to go in from July to September.

 All material on the Club's web pages are © Copyright NSW Nordic Ski Club Inc unless noted otherwise.